Northwest Alliances

 Dr. Sharon Jones is the Vice Chancellor for Academic Affairs at the Bothell campus of the University of Washington.
 Dr. Jones’ research portfolio includes applying decision-making methods to evaluate sustainability policies, improving engineering ethics education, broadening participation in STEM, and bridging engineering and the liberal arts.
 Most recently, she was the Principle Investigator for a successful five-year NSF project focused on retention for at-risk students in computer science and engineering.
 Dr. Jones received her bachelor’s degree from Columbia University and her Ph.D. from Carnegie Mellon University.
 She is also a licensed Professional Engineer in California and a Board Certified Environmental Engineer.

-A photo of Dr. Jacqueline Van Hoomissen
+Dr. Jacqueline Van Hoomissen headshot

 Dr. Jacqueline Van Hoomissen